Praveenms13/Devops-Internship-Task/README.md

         DB_NAME=login_register

     Caution: Create the seperate database user and give proper privilages for secure use !!
-4. Build the Docker image for the project by running the following command in the project directory (Do this outside the \`auth_sys\` folder)
+4. Build and run the Docker image for the project by running the following command in the project directory (Do this outside the \`auth_sys\` folder)

         sudo docker compose up --build